 It can be used alongside any recommended treatments that target the cancer itself.
 It can also help treat any unwanted side effects of the cancer treatment.

-Palliative care is about helping a person live their life as fully as possible.
-While the cancer treatment works to prolong life, palliative care improves the quality of that life.
+Palliative care is about helping a person live as fully as possible.
+While cancer treatment works to prolong life, palliative care works to improve the quality of that life.

 The physical and emotional support of palliative care can be an incredible comfort during an incredibly difficult period.